-(e) the source of any fill material and the destination of any excavated material
+(e) the source of any fill material and the destination of any excavated material,

-Comment: The proposal attempts to balance the cut and fill across the site with 7,500 cubic metres residual material that would be stockpiled in the northern part of the site away from the existing/proposed roads and out of public view.
-A condition is recommended to ensure that appropriate erosion and sediment control is provided around any stockpiled material.
+Comment: The proposal seeks to balance the cut and fill across the site with the shortfall being sourced from the 7,500m3 residual material from the Stage 1 earthworks.
+A condition is recommended to ensure that appropriate erosion and sediment control is provided around any disturbed areas.

-(f) the likelihood of disturbing relics
+(f) the likelihood of disturbing relics,